tzzcl/PSOL/README.md

 Extra Options:
 ```
 --cls-model     represents the classification models we support now.
-Current options: densenet161, vgg16, resnet50, inceptionv3, dpn131, efficientnetb7 (need to install pytorch-efficientnet).
+Current options: densenet161, vgg16, resnet50, inceptionv3, dpn131, efficientnetb7 (need to install efficientnet-pytorch).
 --ten-crop      use ten crop to boost the classification performance.
 ```

 Please note that for SOTA classification models, you should change the resolutions in cls_transforms (Line248-Line249).

-`--ten-crop` means that the classification models are averaged from ten crops.

 Then you can get the final Corloc and Clsloc result.